mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 install: "pip install -r requirements/dev.txt"
 {% endhighlight %}

-Now when all dependencies were installed successful pipeline should proceed to create code metrics, particularly test coverage, docs coverage and code
+Now when all dependencies were installed successful pipeline should proceed to create code metrics, particularly test coverage, docs coverage and code consistency with PEP8.

 ## Test coverage

 ## PEP8 consistency

 This is usually resolved on the level of IDE.
 Most modern Python IDE's have style guide built in the code editor.
-Therefore this step is usually skipped in many projects.
+Therefore, this step is usually skipped in many projects.

 > A Foolish Consistency is the Hobgoblin of Little Minds

-It is true whar Rober Martin wrote: Codes are read much longer time than being written.
+It is true what Rober Martin wrote: Codes are read much longer time than being written.
 This style guide exists for consistency.
-The most important thing is to know when you should break consistency, to keep software maintanance efficient.
+The most important thing is to know when you should break consistency, to keep software maintenance efficient.
 For example this PEP you should not break backward compatibility.
 One of the modules allowing to test code styling is `pylint`.
 Text report of pylint module may look like this:

 {% highlight bash %}